starryxoxo/treeajmgar/src/site/notes/mpt/tmp/Chapter 1.md

 This is Jino, one of my best friends.
 We've known each other long enough to act like siblings.
 ***

 I took a brief moment to chill... and yes, I *did* arrive.
-Jake stared at me going in through the back entrance with the professor taking his sweet time telling his love story.
+While going through the back, Jino stared at me going in while the professor was taking his sweet time telling his love story.

 I sat down next to Jino, breathing like a dinosaur that ended the run in that browser game.